 Grimston Page 5

 Founded in 1931 and based for many years in Croyden, a town to the south of London - and then in Henwood, Ashford, Kent - Grimston became a specialist in the manufacture of heavy-duty, geared-head drills of a design not unlike those by the Swedish Arboga Company.
-However, while Arboga offered a range of vertical milling machines based on their heads (with a suitably modified tapered nose to retain a milling chuck), Grimston stuck resolutely to making just drills - though they did finally offer a pair of well-made, bolt-on compound tables (the No.1 and No.2 shown on this page) to allowing co-ordinate drilling.
-If they had continued development and fitted the same some sort of screwed-on, nose-cap cutter-retaining mechanism used by Arboga - the built-in motor prevented a drawbar being used - they would they would have had a very handy vertical miller to sell.
+Indeed, some Grimston drills have been discovered that were re-badged Arboga units, especially the types EM825, 2508 and U2508.
+However, while Arboga offered a range of vertical milling machines based on the heads also employed on their drilling machine (with a suitably modified tapered nose to retain a milling chuck), Grimston stuck resolutely, at first, to making just drills - though they did, finally, offer a pair of well-made, bolt-on compound tables the No. 1 and No.2 that allowing co-ordinate drilling and light milling to be undertaken..
+If they had continued development - and fitted the same some sort of screwed-on, nose-cap cutter-retaining mechanism used by Arboga (the built-in motor prevented a drawbar being used) they would they would have had a very handy proper vertical miller as well.
 Picture are high-resolution and may take time to load

 While some models had just 4-speed internal gearing - sometimes supplemented by the fitting of 2-speed motors - other incorporated a pair of quickly-changed "pick-off" gears, these being instantly accessible under a hinged cover on top of the head with the spare gears stored securely in a bell-like cover attached to the table mounting (pick-off gears are run in pairs, on fixed centres, and are interchangeable; hence each matched pair - one larger than the other - can be swapped over to give both a high and low speed range).
 If, as was offered by Grimston on many models, a set of four gear pairs was ordered, this allowed some 32 different spindle speeds to be obtained with a single-speed motor.
 A typical example was the Series 46 drills: by juggling the r.p.m. of the electric motor and using pick-off gears, these drills were offered with sets of four, eight, twelve or sixteen speeds - the latter type (as the models E46SP16 and LE46SP16) having an extremely wide range that stretched from a low of 125 to a high of 4740 r.p.m.
 The 4-speed versions had, with pick-off gears, five independent ranges and, when similarly equipped, the 12-speed model four ranges and the 16-speed three ranges - each range being divided into high and low settings.
 By this means the Company could offer customers either an almost custom-built speed range or a drill that was very strong, highly versatile and able to tackle almost anything from small holes in plastic to large ones in steel.